IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

 ### Other Response Types

-Now we must be mindful that by default the IBM Cloud Functions expects that return type will be JSON.
-Since for the remaining functions this is not the case, we must be mindful to set the appropriate response types with the `--response-type TYPE` flag.
-Valid types include http, json, text, svg.
+We must be remember that, by default, IBM Cloud Functions expects a functions return content type will be JSON.
+Since for the remaining functions this is not the case, we must be mindful to set the appropriate response types with the `--response-type <TYPE>` flag.
+Valid type values include `http`, `json`, `text`, and `svg`.

 1. Create the endpoint for the http endpoint